Does Prime Medicine (PRME) Pay a Dividend? (2026)

 The bottom line on the PRME dividend

-Prime Medicine (PRME) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Prime Medicine (PRME) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the PRME guide.
 Walnut can show how PRME fits your real portfolio.
 It is not an investment adviser.

 FAQ